hyperthermia treatment for lyme

-The core temperature of the body is increased carefully through the use of whole-body infrared-A-irradiation.
+During hyperthermia treatment for lyme disease, the core temperature of the body is increased carefully through the use of whole-body infrared-A-irradiation.
 The goal is to bring the body temperature to at least 106° F (41.1° C), which is the temperature at which it is believed many strains of Borreliosis are affected.
-If the patient is able to tolerate higher temperatures, doctors at the hospitals in Germany and Mexico believe it is preferable to try and reach 107° F (41.67° C) and slightly above.
+If the patient is able to tolerate higher temperatures, doctors at the hospitals in the United States, Germany, and Mexico believe it is preferable to try and reach 107° F (41.67° C) and slightly above.

 By reaching a higher temperature there is a better chance of eradicating more strains of Borreliosis and other pathogens causing illness.